Certified Jungian Coach • Certified Dreamwork Professional • IASD & ICF Code of Ethics

 Then I tried to fly.
 And couldn’t.

 I’ve been practicing lucid dreaming and dream yoga since high school, and this tension between awareness and control keeps coming back.
 In one dream, I tried to change the scenery and ended up in the Scottish Highlands.
 I wasn’t aiming for Scotland.
-The unconscious apparently had other plans.
+I don’t even think I’d been thinking about Scotland.
+The unconscious apparently had other plans, and they involved sheep and fog.

-This is where lucid dreaming connects to Jung’s work.
+This is where it connects to Jung.
 He developed active imagination as a way to engage with the unconscious while awake—to dialogue with it rather than dictate to it.
-Lucid dreaming is something similar happening during sleep.
-You’re conscious, but you’re in the unconscious’s territory.
-Its house, its rules.
+Lucid dreaming is that same dynamic, except you’re asleep and the unconscious has home-court advantage.
+Its house, its rules, its Scottish Highlands.

 One of my more interesting discoveries came from a conversation with a dream character who acted as a guide.
 He pointed out something I’d never noticed: my dream world has no sun and no moon.
 Perpetual dusk.
 That observation became a reality check—a way to trigger lucidity in future dreams.
 The unconscious showed me something about itself that I couldn’t have figured out on my own.

-If you’re interested in lucid dreaming, I’d encourage you to approach it less as a quest for control and more as a chance to have a conversation with the deeper parts of yourself.
-The unconscious speaks in symbols and emotions.
-It doesn’t respond well to being bossed around.
-But when you show up with genuine curiosity?
-It has a lot to say.
+If you’re curious about lucid dreaming, approach it less as a quest for control and more as a chance to have a conversation with the deeper parts of yourself.
+The unconscious doesn’t respond well to being bossed around.
+Show up with a clipboard and a plan, and it’ll send you to Scotland.
+Show up with genuine curiosity, and it has a lot to say.

 The psyche contains more than you can consciously manage.
 That’s not a limitation.
 That’s the whole point.